hbc/knowledgebase/r/rshiny_server.md

 First, let's talk about the UI side where everything gets assigned to the `ui` object:

 - `fluidPage()` is a function that is going to be used in the rendering of the HTML
-- `[function]Input("input_variable")` This is how you will provide your input.
+- `[format]Input("input_variable")` This is how you will provide your input.
 The `"input_variable"` is called your inputID and this is how you will be calling this input on the server.
 When naming these inputIDs stay within R variable naming conventions.
 There are lots of different types of inputs, including:
   - `textInput()` This is for taking in a single line of text
   - `textAreaInput()` This is for taking in text in a textbox style
   - `sliderInput()` This provides an slider to select values
   - `selectInput()` This provides a list of values to choose from
   - Many more
-- `[function]Output("output_variable")` This is your output that will be visualized.
-The `"output_variable"` is your outputID and this is what you named your output on the server side.
+- `[format]Output("output_variable")` This is your output that will be visualized.
+The `"output_variable"` is your outputID and this is what you will name your output on the server side.
 Like inputIDs, outputIDs should follow R variable naming convetions.
 Some common functions here are:
   - `textOutput()` This returns text output and is usually paired with `renderText({})` on the server side
   - `verbatimTextOutput()` This returns output styled exactly how output looks in R and is usually paired with `renderPrint({})` on the server side
-  - `tableOutput()` This returns a table and is usually paired with `renderTable({})` on the server side
+  - `dataTableOutput()` This returns a table and is usually paired with `renderDataTable({})` on the server side
+> Note: The table functions from the `DT` package, `DTOutput()` and `renderDT()`, respectively, are the standard functions to use for rendering tables now.
   - `plotOutput()` This returns a plot and is usually paired with `renderPlot({})` on the server side

 Second, let's talk about the server side where everything is assigned to the `server` object: